Self harm is a widely misunderstood issue and one that we feel needs to be discussed more openly in order to help sufferers.

-Many of the clients that we treat at The Recover Clinic are sufferers of self harm.
-Self harm isn’t simply a young person’s issue it’s something that effects people of all ages and is on the rise.
+Many of the clients that we treat at the Recover Clinic are sufferers of self harm.
+Self harm isn’t simply a young person’s issue; it’s something that affects people of all ages and is on the rise.

 - Binging on alcohol

 - Engaging in relationships with abusive people

 - Sabotaging positive relationships

 Self-harm is a way people cope with challenging emotions.